About Antibody-Dependent Cellular Cytotoxicity (ADCC)

 - Expression level of antigen on target cells – the target cell line should express sufficient target antigen for the antibodies to form immune complexes so activation signals can be elicited to drive ADCC.

-A third alternative is to use genetically engineered effector cell lines that express luciferase upon FcgRIIIa binding to antibody.
+An alternative method that we employ at iQ is to use genetically engineered effector reporter cell lines that express luciferase upon FcgRIIIa binding to antibody.
 With this method, luciferase expression is measured instead of cell death as these effector cells are non-cytotoxic.
-In addition, this method provides the advantage of using a stable, reproducible effector cell line as compared to human effector cells, which can vary in activity from donor to donor.
+This method provides the advantage of using a stable, reproducible effector cell line as compared to human effector cells, which can vary in activity from donor to donor.

 With our extensive knowledge of factors that influence ADCC and our wide array of readouts for ADCC, iQ can help design the right experiments for you to determine the ADCC potential of your therapeutic antibodies.